Leeuwarden: Cultural events and festivals

 On 6 September 2013 Leeuwarden was voted European Capital of Culture for the year 2018.
 Many events were organised throughout the year.
 The largest art project was the 11Fountains, fountains in the Frisian eleven cities.
 The Love Fountain, located in front of the train station, was designed by artist Jaume Plensa.
 The fountain is seven metres high and consists of two white heads of a boy and a girl, their eyes closed and dreaming.

 Annual music festivals are Cityrock, Dancetour, Welcome To The Village, Into the Grave, Explore the North and Fries straatfestival.
 Other festivals are Noordelijk Film Festival (an event for film makers), photofestival Noorderlicht and the Media Art festival.
 Other events are Racing Expo and a large flower market (held on Ascension Day).
 There is also a weekly cattle market.

 Transport

 Leeuwarden railway station (opened on 27 October 1863) is the main railway station of Leeuwarden.
 It is a terminus station of the NS railway line from Zwolle.
 Regional trains, served by Arriva, operate to Groningen in the east, Harlingen in the west and Stavoren in the southwest.
 The other stations in the municipality are Leeuwarden Camminghaburen, and Grou-Jirnsum.
 A fourth station Leeuwarden Werpsterhoeke was planned to be opened after 2018.

 Near the train station is the bus station.
-Arriva runs several city, regional and national buses.
+Qbuzz runs several city, regional and national buses.
 Route 66 Leeuwarden-Holwerd connects with the ferry to Ameland, bus route 50 to Lauwersoog connects with the departures of the ferry to Schiermonnikoog and route 350 via the Afsluitdijk connects to Alkmaar in North Holland.

 The motorway A31 passes Leeuwarden and the A32 connects Leeuwarden to Meppel.
 The Van Harinxmakanaal is a major canal and connects Harlingen to Leeuwarden.